ModelEarth/requests/README.md

 You can get a free [Replicate API Token](https://replicate.com/docs/reference/http#authentication), but they are slow.
 [Purchased tokens](https://replicate.com/pricing) are affordable.
 Avoid pasting the "bearer" portion.

 6.)
-Update the CSV file with your prompts.
+Update the .csv file with your prompts.

 7.)
 Run our .csv prompt input version:

       streamlit run code_gen_images_sq_wide_ME.py

-Or run the [original Streamlit app](https://github.com/tonykipkemboi/streamlit-replicate-img-app) (without CSV input, nor output to GitHub):
+Or run the [original Streamlit app](https://github.com/tonykipkemboi/streamlit-replicate-img-app) (without .csv input, nor output to GitHub):

       streamlit run streamlit_app.py

 8.)
 The Streamlit app should open automatically in your web browser at port 5 something.

 9.)
-Use the sidebar to select a prompt from the CSV file.
+Use the sidebar to select a prompt from the .csv file.

 10.)
 Click on 'Generate Image' to start the image generation process.